Fences for privacy – 9 great ideas for garden screening

-If you want to place a tree in the right place for privacy, see this post here.
+If you want to add a tree for extra privacy, then see this post about perfect-for-privacy trees.

 I have found no legal restrictions on height when a trellis is within the garden.
 However, be aware that taller trellis will need to be sturdy, as it will rock in the wind.

 Trellis arches, for example, across a long thin garden, could block the view from windows opposite without affecting anyone’s light.